 Before you begin creating your presentation, take some time to understand your audience.
 What is their level of education?
 How much do they already know about the topic you’re presenting?
 What do they want to get out of attending the presentation?
 Answering these questions will help you decide how complex to make the information, which main points to make, and what tone to use.

 Even if your audience has some level of expertise, it is a good idea to avoid using acronyms.
 If you must use acronyms, make sure they are clearly defined.
-Also, be sure to define any technical or unfamiliar terms.
+Also, be sure to explain any technical or unfamiliar terms.

 2. Define the purpose of your presentation

 Along with understanding your audience, knowing the purpose of your presentation helps you determine the correct tone and content.
 So, make sure you understand what you want to accomplish before you begin putting your slides together.

 3. Make an emotional connection

 Regardless of your purpose, you’ll want to find a way to connect emotionally with your audience.
-Many expert presenters, such as Nancy Duarte, recommend structuring your presentation like a story, because stories are inherently memorable.
+Many expert presenters like Nancy Duarte recommend structuring your presentation like a story because stories are inherently memorable.
 Your presentation should have a clear beginning, middle (climax), and end (resolution).
 Or, to put it another way, your story should tell the audience where they are now, where they want to be, and how they can get there (the call to action).